How legal teams can uncover assets during divorce proceedings

-The most recent divorce figures by the UK Office for National Statistics for England and Wales were released in 2016.
-With an estimated 42% of marriages ending in divorce and around 50% of these divorces taking place in the first ten years of marriage, divorce is a hot topic in Britain.
+The most recent divorce figures by the UK Office for National Statistics for England and Wales were released in 2021.
+With an estimated 42% of marriages ending in divorce, the subject is a hot topic in Britain.

 Most divorce cases are resolved through agreements with both spouses happy to openly and honestly disclose their finances.
-However, an increasing number of cases in the UK are arising from one or the other spouse hiding or not disclosing assets.
-If you are currently going through or about to enter divorce proceedings, read on to find out more on hidden assets in divorce and how your lawyer can instruct a forensic accountant to help discover if your spouse has hidden assets from you.
+However, an increasing number of cases in the UK are arising where divorce lawyers require a forensic accountant to assist.
+These cases usually involve one or the other spouse hiding or not disclosing assets.
+If you are a legal professional currently working with clients going through or about to enter divorce proceedings, you may want to speak to our forensic accounting team.

 Uncovered assets meaning

-The most common types of hidden assets in divorce
+The most common types of assets that are hidden during divorce

 However, a more common scenario is an individual giving their assets to a close friend or family member who can temporarily store their assets during the divorce settlement.
 Another common scenario involves employees speaking to their employers to postpone bonus payments and contracts until after the divorce.